JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_services.md

 </extensions>
 ```

+> If declared services are intended to be used by other plugins depending on your plugin, consider [bundling their sources](bundling_plugin_openapi_sources.md) in the plugin distribution.
+>
+{type="note"}

 ## Retrieving a Service

 Getting service doesn't need a read action and can be performed from any thread.